 As a teacher, Zack takes a comprehensive pedagogical approach which includes technical, musical, historical, and theoretical study of the clarinet and its repertoire.
 His innovative method of instruction blends contemporary techniques and traditional pedagogical concepts to help his students develop into well-rounded artists.
 Students are challenged to make informed musical decisions by incorporating historical research and theoretical analysis of pieces/composers.
 Zack crafts an individualized curriculum which includes scales, etudes, orchestral excerpts, solo/chamber repertoire, extended techniques, posture/relaxation, breathing, and reed break-in/adjustment.

-Zack earned his Doctor of Musical Arts and Master of Music degrees in clarinet performance from The Ohio State University.
-At OSU, he was the Graduate Teaching Associate for the clarinet studio where he taught weekly private lessons to undergraduate students, lead monthly studio classes, and coached chamber ensembles.
+Zack earned an Artist Diploma in clarinet performance from the Frost School of Music at the University of Miami as a Henry Mancini Institute Fellow.
+He received his Doctor of Musical Arts and Master of Music degrees in clarinet performance from The Ohio State University.
 He earned his bachelor’s degree in music education from Concordia College in Moorhead, Minnesota.
 His principal clarinet instructors include Leigh Wakefield, Caroline A. Hartig, and Margaret Donaghue.
 Additionally, Zachary has performed in masterclasses with renowned clarinetists including Ricardo Morales, Richard Stoltzman, and Franklin Cohen among others.